gchq/Palisade-services/README.md

 [Topic-Offset Service](topic-offset-service/README.md) identifies the start and end of the resources for a request.
 [Filtered-Resource Service](filtered-resource-service/README.md) readies the resources and later handles passing the data to the client.

-[Data Service](data-service/README.md) initiates the process of passing the resources to the client.
+[Data Service](data-service/README.md) retrieves resources from the relevant backing stores.

 [Audit Service](audit-service/README.md) operates in the background providing an audit log for each request.